 Australian Shepherds love their “people” so much.
 They are extremely loyal and affectionate.
 So, be prepared to have a constant shadow and lots of affection.
 Generally, they are not extremely friendly with outsiders (but should not be overly shy or aggressive).
 Proper socialization early in your Aussie’s life is essential to have the most well rounded companion.

 Aussies are an athletic, energetic working breed originally bred to herd, so they need adequate exercise.
+Because of their natural herding instict, some Aussies have a tendecy to chase and nip during playtime.
 Australian Shepherds are also among the smartest dog breeds; therefore, they also need mental stimulation.
 Left alone, and with nothing to entertain them, they can easily become bored, which may lead to destructive habits without proper training.
-They generally enjoy learning commands and tricks.
-They love having a “job” to do.
+Because they are a working breed, they love having a “job” to do.
+They enjoy learning commands and tricks and are generally very bidabble and aim to please their people.
+Because of all of these qualities, they excel in agility and other challenging competitions, such as frisbee, Fastcat and Trebble Ball.
+While such activities aren’t absolutely necessary for Aussies, it is necessary that owners are prepared to give them adequate exercise, preferably through plenty of space to run and play.

-It is our opinion that Australian Shepherds make the best companions for those who live a fairly active life and/or are prepared to give their Aussie plenty of mental and physical exercise.
-However, if you are looking for a couch potato, the Aussie might not be the right fit for you.
+It is our opinion that Australian Shepherds make the best companions for those who live an active life and/or are prepared to give their Aussie plenty of mental and physical exercise.
+However, if you are looking for a couch potato, the Aussie will likely not be the right fit for you.
 Before adopting any dog into your family, take time to research the breed and make sure that you are prepared to give them what they need to live a happy, balanced life.
 It is important that owners are prepared to commit to loving and caring for the dog they choose for life, from the challenging puppy and adolescent phases to the senior phase.
 This will require patience and perseverance in training, no matter the breed that is chosen.

 There is no better companion than a well trained Aussie, and for some families, they are truly a match made in heaven.
 The effort that is required to properly socialize and train your Aussie will reap manifold blessings and give you a loving companion to enjoy your life with.